ndhieu1994/digi-philo-pandoc-markdown/presentation/sections/03-pandoc.md

 Pandoc: YAML-Header
 -------------------

-In Pandoc Metadata for a document are written in YAML\
+In Pandoc metadata for a document are written in YAML\
 (usually at the top of Markdown documents):

 ``` {.yaml}